-I’d already done my research and so decided to visit the book market now as it was fairly close to the station, but after being side-tracked by Tom the street artist, taking pictures of the London Eye on my new camera and admiring the House of parliament across the river, I couldn’t find the market anywhere.
+I’d already done my research and so decided to visit the book market first as it was fairly close to the station, but after being side-tracked by Tom the street artist, taking pictures of the London Eye on my new camera and admiring the Houses of Parliament across the river, I couldn’t find the market anywhere.

 It consisted of about four 6 metre-long trestle tables crammed with books all laid out neatly side by side.
 I browsed up and down one table, then the next.
 Snapped a few sneaky pictures and then stood back to admire.
 It was nothing like I expected, in fact it looked like a poor effort.
-Slightly disappointed, I decided it was time to move on to Foyles.
+Slightly disappointed, I decided it was time to move on.

-I reached the bookshop without any problems and was literally in a booklover’s heaven.
+I reached Foyles and was literally in a booklover’s heaven.
 Five floors of literary goodness, filled with fresh-smelling paperbacks and adventures waiting to be had.
-Oh my, I was having a whirl.
-My favourite floor must have been the 4th.
-Here was a floor dedicated to foreign languages, and I don’t mean learning how to speak them but novels in their original language, translations of well-loved English books.
+My favourite floor was dedicated to foreign languages; and I don’t mean learning how to speak them but novels in their original language and translations of well-loved English books.
 It was wonderful.
-I had no idea that a place like this even existed – I will confess I had never stepped in a Foyles shop before, Harrods’s – yes, Foyles – no. I will admit to browsing the German section briefly before noticing the mass queue of people descending from the 6th floor.
+I had no idea that a place like this even existed – I will confess I’ve never stepped in a Foyles shop before, Harrods’s – yes, Foyles – no. It was only then did I notice the mass queue of people descending from the 6th floor.

-I decided to get a cup of tea from the café and wait my time out, and it wasn’t long until I was joining the queue that now snaked down two flights of stairs, but for me this was the perfect opportunity to continue Dillon’s masterpiece.
+I decided to get a cup of tea from the café and wait for my timed slot; it wasn’t long until I was joining the queue that now snaked down two flights of stairs.

-After about twenty minutes, my neck started to hurt, and then my feet started to ache.
-I became a bit fidgety and I couldn’t stand still.
-Almost an hour later, I was finally edging closed to the front of the queue, and before I knew it, I was being led to a table where the smiling Catharine introduced herself.
+It took almost an hour before I was finally edging closed to the front of the queue, and then being led to a table where the smiling Catherine introduced herself.
 She was a small, young, Asian woman with a friendly face.
 She smiled a lot but that didn’t help qualm my nerves.

 I stumbled over trying to pitch my novel – yes that’s right, I completely ballsed up, and then proceeded to get my words, thoughts and everything else muddled up.
 A few deep breaths and I attempted to regain control of this derailed train.

-Catherine was great and understood we were under pressure time-wise.
+Catherine was great and understood we had a limited amount of time.
 She cut to the chase and asked who the murderer was in my novel, subsequently followed by wanting to know their motive.
 We discussed the motive a little more before she hesitantly pointed out that it may not be strong enough to hold up the rest of the story.

 She read the first page of my book and had some great comments – all of which were positive.
 (I highly suspect she was feeling ashamed for completely unravelling my story in less than thirty seconds.)

 Afterwards, I was taken back downstairs with another five aspiring (I hate that word) authors.
-We met the agent Abby who was lovely and answered our questions.
-I’m going to do my best to remember them, although everything here is from memory and not word for word:
+We met the Abby, a literary agent from Curtis Brown, who was lovely and answered all our questions:

 Q: There’s a lot on the internet about just how big the submissions slush pile is getting.
 Do you throw away submissions if they have a poor covering letter?